-The Fund generally intends to sell S&P 500® and NASDAQ-100® call options that are exchange-listed and "European style," meaning that the options may be exercised only on the expiration date of the option.
-To implement its options program most effectively, the Fund may also sell index options that trade in over-the-counter ("OTC") markets.
+The Fund generally sells index call options that are exchange-listed and "European style," meaning that the options may be exercised only on the expiration date of the option.
 Index options differ from options on individual securities in that index options (i) typically are settled in cash rather than by delivery of securities and (ii) reflect price fluctuations in a group of securities or segments of the securities market rather than price fluctuations in a single security.

-As the seller of S&P 500® and NASDAQ-100® call options, the Fund will receive cash (the premiums) from option purchasers.
-The purchaser of an S&P 500® or NASDAQ-100® call option has the right to any appreciation in the value of the applicable index over a fixed price (the exercise price) as of a specified date in the future (the option valuation date).
-Generally, the Fund intends to sell S&P 500® and NASDAQ-100® call options that are slightly "out-of-the-money" (i.e., the exercise price generally will be slightly above the current level of the applicable index when the option is sold).
-The Fund may also sell index options that are more substantially "out-of-the-money" provide greater potential for the Fund to realize capital appreciation on its portfolio stocks but generally would pay a lower premium than options that are slightly "out-of-the-money."
-By selling index options, the Fund will, in effect, sell the potential appreciation in the value of the S&P 500® or NASDAQ-100® above the exercise price in exchange for the option premium received.
-If, at expiration, an S&P 500® or NASDAQ-100® call option sold by the Fund is exercised, the Fund will pay the purchaser the difference between the cash value of the applicable index and the exercise price of the option.
+As the seller of index call options, the Fund will receive cash (the premiums) from option purchasers.
+The purchaser of an index call option has the right to any appreciation in the value of the applicable index over a fixed price (the exercise price) as of a specified date in the future (the option valuation date).
+Generally, the Fund sells call options that are slightly "out-of-the-money" (i.e., the exercise price generally will be slightly above the current level of the applicable index when the option is sold).
+The Fund may also sell index options that are more substantially "out-of-the-money."
+Such options that are more substantially "out-of-the-money."
+Such options that are more substantially "out-of-the-money" provide greater potential for the Fund to realize capital appreciation, but generally would pay a lower premium than options that are slightly "out-of-the-money."
+In writing index options, the Fund will, in effect, sell the potential appreciation in the value of the applicable index above the exercise price in exchange for the option premium received.
+If, at expiration, an index call option sold by the Fund is exercised, the Fund will pay the purchaser the difference between the cash value of the applicable index and the exercise price of the option.
 The premium, the exercise price and the market value of the applicable index will determine the gain or loss realized by the Fund as the seller of the index call option.

-The Fund's policies, under normal market conditions, to invest at least 80% of its total assets in a diversified portfolio of common stocks, designated segments of which seek to exceed the total return performance of the S&P 500® and the NASDAQ-100®, and that at least 80% of the value of the Fund's total assets are subject to written index call options are non-fundamental policies and may be changed by the Fund's Board of Trustees (the "Board") without Common Shareholder approval following the provision of 60 days' prior written notice to Common Shareholders.
+The Fund's policy that, under normal market conditions, the Fund invests at least 80% of its total assets in a combination of (1) dividend-paying common stocks and (2) common stocks the value of which is subject to covered written index call options is a non-fundamental policy that may be changed by the Fund's Board of Trustees (the "Board") without Common Shareholder approval following the provision of 60 days' prior written notice to Common Shareholders.

-In implementing the Fund's investment strategy, the Adviser and Sub-Adviser intend to employ a variety of techniques and strategies generally designed to minimize and defer the federal income taxes incurred by shareholders in connection with their investment in the Fund as described below.
+In implementing the Fund's investment strategy, the Adviser employs a variety of techniques and strategies designed to minimize and defer the federal income taxes incurred by Common Shareholders in connection with their investment in the Fund as described below.